uxmstudio/UXMPDFKit/README.md

 ### Carthage

+UXMPDFKit is also available through [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your Cartfile:
+To install just write into your Cartfile:

 ```ogdl
 github "uxmstudio/UXMPDFKit"